aeonBTC/IbisWallet/README.md

 # Ibis Wallet

-A self-custody Bitcoin wallet for Android built with [BDK](https://bitcoindevkit.org/) and Jetpack Compose.
-Designed for experienced users who value privacy and control.
+A self-custody Bitcoin wallet for Android built with [BDK](https://bitcoindevkit.org/ and designed for experienced users who value privacy and control.

 ## Features